BHPS+UKHLS (26 waves) Repeated Time Values Error in Stata

 I am interested with creating my own tailored weight base on W_psnen??_lw.
 If I understand this correctly after reading the weighting FAQs document, it would be more appropriate to use psnen91_lw for 26 waves: BHPS+UKHLS samples.
 But how is this different from using psnenub_lw, representing combined BHPS+UKHLS longitudinal enumerated person weight?
 To clarify, this assumes that I am merging youth and child datafilee with indresp, correct?

-#16 Updated by Olena Kaminska about 1 month ago
+#16 Updated by Olena Kaminska 4 months ago

 To understand the difference between '91' and 'ub' weight please see